medranoperdjm/root_homework1/README.md

 For your homework, fork this repository to your account. https://github.com/vcu-chfauerbach/root_homework1

-Updated the 'README.md' file to change the URLs for the github actions:
+Update the 'README.md' file to change the URLs for the github actions:

 https://github.com/vcu-chfauerbach/root_homework1/workflows/Pylint/badge.svg